Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 If you’ve never made soap before, start with a good book that will cover the basics.
 Just like any craft, things can get complicated quickly, and most expert soap makers don’t remember how to talk to beginners.
 They’ll get mired in the details while you’re still trying to understand the basic vocabulary before starting your first batch.

 The Natural Soapmaking Book For Beginners is just that.
 A book for beginners.
-It explains everything you need to know to make your first batch of soap, complete with more than 50 easy to follow recipes for natural soap, shaving bars, shampoo bars and laundry bars.
+It explains everything you need to know to make your first batch of soap, complete with more than 50 easy-to-follow recipes for natural soap, shaving bars, shampoo bars, and laundry bars.

-After you understand the basics and make your first batch, keep reading to learn how and why different oils and add-ins affect your final bar, allowing you to begin experimenting with making your own home designed soaps.
+After you understand the basics and make your first batch, keep reading to learn how and why different oils and add-ins affect your final bar, allowing you to begin experimenting with making your own home-designed soaps.

 If you’ve scanned through a soap recipe and wondered, why on earth are there 5 different types of oil in there?
 Will honey in the bar leave my skin sticky?
 What will adding oats or salt do?
 Kelly’s got you covered.
 She takes you through every ingredient so you know how each one will affect your final bar.